 2. Board Walk

 The boardwalk section of Coney Island is situated near Beach Area C and cuts through a Mangrove forest.
-The boardwalk are made from fallen Casuarina trees.
+The boardwalk is made from fallen Casuarina trees.

 3. Casuarina Exploratory Adventure Area